JessicaSou/90s-nostalgia/README.md

   - Apply a text shadow with offsets and blur of 2px, and set color using `rgba(0,0,0,.8)`
   - Change background color to use `rgba(0,0,0,.25)`

-15. Select the section with the class of `trends`
+15. Select the section with the class of `trends`(done)
   - Change background color to `purple`

-16. Select the figure element within the section with the class of `trends`
+16. Select the figure element within the section with the class of `trends`(done)
   - Set `width` to `22%`
   - Apply an appropriate display property value so that you are able to display the figures beside one another
   - Align the figures to be centered within its parent container